gomorpheus/morpheus-docs/troubleshooting/Unable_To_Provision_Custom_Image.rst

 Unable to Provision a Custom Image
 ==================================

-Prior to provisioning an custom image, the image must be configured in the Provisioning -> Virtual Images section by selecting Edit on the Actions dropdown of the Virtual Image.
+Prior to provisioning an custom image, the image must be configured in the |LibVir| section by selecting Edit on the Actions dropdown of the Virtual Image.

 In the Edit Virtual Image pane: